SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: Introduction

 In response to these limitations, we propose a three-part contribution consisting of: (i) the collection of a large and diverse corpus of surgical videos, and (ii) the design of a novel, fully automated, and scalable pipeline to generate high-quality clip–caption pairs that are temporally precise, semantically rich across different levels of granularity, and representative of real surgical workflows, and (iii) the design of a simple lightweight base model with rigorous and exhaustive experimental study on the dataset, validating that well-curated data enables minimal architectures to surpass more complex models trained on suboptimally designed datasets, highlighting the decisive role of our dataset quality and scale over model complexity.
-Our dataset pipeline systematically integrates four key components: (i) \textit{fine-grained transcription} of surgical videos, (ii) \textit{semantic hierarchical segmentation} into clips such that each pair reflects a complete procedural unit at phase-, step-, and task-level granularity, (iii) \textit{dual-modality filtering} to discard non-surgical visual content and incomplete or non-descriptive captions, and (iv) \textit{contextual enrichment} that improves caption quality using preceding narrations and video metadata.
-Leveraging this pipeline, we build the SurgLaVi dataset, the largest and most diverse surgical vision–language data resource to date, comprising nearly 240k clip–caption pairs from over 200 distinct procedure types, as illustrated in Figure~\ref{fig:overview}.
+Our dataset pipeline systematically integrates four key components: (i) \textit{fine-grained transcription} of surgical videos, (ii) \textit{semantic hierarchical segmentation} that partitions videos into clips representing procedural units at coarse-, mid-, and fine- level granularity, (iii) \textit{dual-modality filtering} to discard non-surgical visual content and incomplete or non-descriptive captions, and (iv) \textit{contextual enrichment} that improves caption quality using preceding narrations and video metadata.
+Leveraging this pipeline, we build the SurgLaVi dataset, the largest and most diverse surgical vision–language data resource to date, comprising nearly 240k clip–caption pairs from over 200 distinct procedure types, as illustrated in Fig.~~\ref{fig:overview}.
 By structuring data hierarchically, SurgLaVi captures complete procedural semantics across multiple temporal scales, enabling representations that are more discriminative at different levels of surgical recognition.
-Using our automated pipeline, we also construct SurgLaVi$-\mathbf{\beta}$, an open-source derivative of 113k clip–caption pairs built entirely from public data, which is more than 4x larger than existing surgical vision–language datasets and is publicly released \footnote{\url{https://github.com/aperezr20/SurgLaVi}} to foster research.
+Using our automated pipeline, we also construct SurgLaVi$-\mathbf{\beta}$, an open-source derivative of 113k clip–caption pairs built entirely from public data, which is more than 4x larger than existing surgical vision–language datasets and is publicly released \footnote{\url{https://github.com/aperezr20/SurgLaVi} to foster research.}